barefootnetworks/sonic-swss/doc/Dtel/Dtel-SONiC.md

 Components of SONiC that will be modified or newly added are discussed in the following sub-sections.

 ## Application to configure DTel via SONiC
-This is a new Python-based application that reads and writes DTel-specific configuration into Config DB.
-This application is currently non-interactive.
-There are plans to make it interactive in the future.
-Alternatively, this functionality could be integrated with any SONiC CLI infrastructure that might be developed in the future.
+Since currently there is no SONiC CLI, users can configure DTel by interacting with ConfigDB.
+This can be done either directly, through the Redis CLI, or through the use of configuration tools such as the [Python SwSS SDK](https://github.com/Azure/sonic-py-swsssdk).

-The updated configuration from Config DB can be copied to configDB.json using "config save".
-This will ensure that DTel configuration is saved across reboots.

-For manually loading configDB.json into Config DB, use "config load"
+The running configuration can be copied from ConfigDB to configDB.json using "config save".
+This ensures that DTel configuration is persistent across reboots.
+Users can also load manually configDB.json into Config DB, using "config load"

 ## Config DB
 ### New tables in Config DB for Dataplane Telemetry configuration

 Table name				     | Description
 ----------------------------| -------------
-DTEL_TABLE	               | DTel configuration applied at switch global level DTEL\_REPORT\_SESSION\_TABLE| DTel report session specific configuration DTEL\_INT\_SESSION\_TABLE   | In-Network Telemetry session specific configuration DTEL\_QUEUE\_REPORT\_TABLE  | DTel Queue report related configuration DTEL\_EVENT\_TABLE          | Configuration specific to DTel events that trigger reports
+DTEL_TABLE	               | Switch-wide DTel configuration parameters
+DTEL\_REPORT\_SESSION\_TABLE| DTel report session specific configuration DTEL\_INT\_SESSION\_TABLE   | In-band Network Telemetry session specific configuration DTEL\_QUEUE\_REPORT\_TABLE  | DTel Queue report related configuration DTEL\_EVENT\_TABLE          | Configuration specific to DTel events that trigger reports